A woman holds a wounded relative during protests against

 Samuel Aranda/New York Times

-"The mission of my Web site is to promote diversity and cultural
+Our mission and blessing to promote diversity and cultural

 competency as taught by Guru Nanak Dev Ji, thereby bringing to